-We live in an era when the pace and scope of global change – including forces such as population growth, resource scarcity, urbanization, migration, and economic development – increasingly impact all of us as individuals, from our health and security to our environment and economic well-being.
-This complex web of the global and local has led the Wilson Center to create an overarching initiative that combines the ongoing efforts of the Environmental Change and Security Program, China Environment Forum, Global Health Initiative, and Comparative Urban Studies Project.
-This Global Resilience and Sustainability Program will integrate and build upon their already substantial contributions to the field.
+GSRP is an overarching initiative that combines the ongoing efforts of the Environmental Change and Security Program, China Environment Forum, Maternal Health Initiative, and Urban Sustainability Laboratory, integrating and building upon their already substantial contributions to the field.
 To stay up to date on the program’s issues and activities, follow our blog at NewSecurityBeat.org.

 Environmental Change and Security Program: With global population over seven billion and projected to reach at least nine billion this century, natural resource management, human development, and international security are more interconnected than ever before.
 The Environmental Change and Security Program explores these connections among environmental, health, and population dynamics and their links to conflict, human insecurity, and foreign policy.
 ECSP works to bring together scholars, policymakers, the media, and practitioners through events, research, publications, multimedia content, and their daily blog, New Security Beat. [more]